-STEM Science, Technology, Engineering, & Math Business & Industry Public Services Arts & Humanities Multidisciplinary Studies from d d d d dits by in the al course must be rear or (3) ogram dvanced he Students may earn a Business & Industry endorsement by selecting and completing the requirements from among these 3 options.
-Option 1: CTE Students earn four (4) credits by taking at least two (2) courses in the same cluster in one of the following areas • Agriculture, Food and Natural Resources • Architecture and Construction Arts, Audio/Video Technology, and Communication • Hospitality and Tourism • Information Technology • Manufacturing • Transportation, Distribution, and Logistics with at least one (1) advanced course (3rd year or higher course in the sequence).
-Option 2: English Students take four (4) English elective credits that include three levels in one of the following areas • Advanced Journalism: Newspaper or Yearbook • Debate Students may earn a Public Services endorsement by selecting and completing the requirements from among these 2 options.
-Option 1: CTE Students earn four (4) credits by taking at least two (2) courses in the same career cluster in one of the following areas • Education and Training • Health Science • Health Science • Human Services With at least one (1) advanced course (3rd year or higher course in the sequence). $\frac{OR}{V}$ Students earn four (4) or more credits by taking at least three following at least three in the sequence).
+STEM Science, Technology, Engineering, & Math Business & Industry Public Services Arts & Humanities Multidisciplinary Studies Students may earn a STEM endorsement by selecting and completing the requirements from among these 5 options.
+Note: Algebra II, Chemisty, and Physics are required for the STEM endorsement regardless of the option the student selects from below.
+Option 1: Computer Science (Technology) Students take 4 computer science courses. • Computer Science II K • AP Computer Science II K • AP Computer Science II K Students may earn a Business & Industry endorsement by selecting and completing the requirements from among these 3 options.
+Option 1: CTE Students earn four (4) credits by taking at least two (2) courses in the same cluster in one of the following areas • Agriculture, Food and Natural Resources • Architecture and Construction • Arts, Audio/Video Technology, and Communication • Business, Marketing and Finance • Hospitality and Tourism • Information Technology • Manufacturing • Transportation, Distribution, and Logistics with at least one (1) advanced course (3rd year or higher course in the sequence).
+Students earn four (4) or more credits by taking at least three (3) courses in a TEA- approved program of studywith at least one (1) advanced course (3rd year or higher in the sequence).
+Option 2: English elective credits that include three levels in one of the following areas • Advanced Journalism: Newspaper or Yearbook • Debate Students may earn a Public Services endorsement by selecting and completing the requirements from among these 2 options.
+Option 1: CTE Students earn four (4) credits by taking at least two (2) courses in the same career cluster in one of the following areas • Education and Training • Health Science • Human Services With at least one (1) advanced course (3rd year or higher course in the sequence). $\frac{OR^}{1}$ Students earn four (4) or more credits by taking at least three (3) courses in a TEA-approved program of studywith at least one (1) advanced course (3rd year or higher in the sequence).
 Option 2: AFIROTC Student takes four (4) AFIROTC courses for (4) credits.
 Students may earn an Arts & Humanities endorsement by selecting and completing the requirements from among these 3 options.
 Option 1: Social Studies Students earn five (5) social studies credits.
 Option 2: Languages Other Than English (Foreign Language) Students take four (4) levels of the same foreign language.
 OR Students take two (2) levels of one foreign language AND two (2) levels of a different foreign language for 4 credits).
-Option 3: Fine Arts Students take four (4) courses in the same fine arts area for 4 credits OR Students take two (2) courses in one fine arts area AND two (2) courses in a different fine arts area for 4 credits ocourses in each of two different fine arts areas for 4 credits).
+Option 3: Fine Arts Students take four (4) courses in the same fine arts area for 4 credits Students take two (2) courses in one fine arts area AND two (2) courses in a different fine arts area (two courses in each of two different fine arts areas for 4 credits).
 Students may earn a Multidisciplinary Studies endorsement by selecting and completing the requirements from among these 2 options.
-Option 1: Four by Four (4 x 4) Students take four (4) courses in each of the four core content areas. • Four (4) English Credits including English IV Four (4) science credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or (4) Dual Credit courses for four (4) Credits in English, math, science, social studies, foreign language, or fine arts.
+Option 1: Four by Four (4 X 4) Students take four (4) courses in each of the four core content areas. • Four (4) English credits including English IV • Four (4) math credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or physics • Four (4) social studies credits including biology and chemistry and/or physics including biology and chemistry and/or physics including biology and chemistry and/or physics • Four (4) social studies credits in English, math, science, social studies, foreign language, or fine arts.
+OR Students take a combination of Advanced Placement (AP) or Dual credit courses for four (4) credits in English, math, science, social studies, foreign language, or fine arts.